serverless/serverless/docs/commands.md

 ##### type `action`

-Creates one or both of the following:
+Creates one or both of the following in the `back/aws_modules` folder:

-* A lambda function in the `lambdas/back` folder with basic scaffolding.
+* A lambda function with basic skeleton
 * An API gateway configuration

 ### jaws dash